Mewgenics: Gameplay

+Gameplay primarily takes place during combat on a grid (top) and in the house hub where cats live and breed (bottom).

 Mewgenics is a tactical role-playing game divided into two stages: combat and cat breeding.
-At the beginning of the game, the player is assigned a team of four cats, which feature character classes, such as hunter, mage and healer.
+At the beginning of the game, the player is assigned a team of four cats, which feature character classes, such as hunter, mage, tank, and fighter.
 The cats have varying statistics, as well as access to mana reserves, which influence their roles and performance.
 The cats may be additionally enhanced by equipping clothing and other paraphernalia.
 The combat portion of the game takes place, principally, on a procedurally-generated grid with a two-dimensional isometric perspective, where the team must eliminate all the enemies before advancing.
 The combatants may take a move action, use an active ability, and get benefit from passive abilities.
 The combat is heavily influenced by the environment, including weather and foliage, the latter of which can work for and against the cats.
-If a cat loses all its hit points, it will be incapacitated yet remain in the battle, though it will suffer long-term consequences such as brain damage – and could still be killed with three subsequent blows from enemies.
+If a cat loses all its hit points, it will be incapacitated yet remain in the battle, though it will suffer long-term consequences in the form of injuries, such as a broken paw, which applies negative stat penalties.
+An incapacitated cat can still be killed if it takes three additional hits.
 Should a cat die, its items will be lost, including any exclusive rarities that may only drop once.
-After a successful battle, the player may choose a cat to level up, thereby enhancing its abilities.
+After a successful battle, a random cat levels up, thereby enhancing its abilities.

-The second stage of the game, breeding, comes into play once the player has completed their run.
+Breeding, one of the game's essential mechanics, comes into play once the player has completed their initial run.
 Surviving cats return to the house hub, inheriting their statistics as well as equipment that may be used by other cats.
-Two cats in the same room may mate, resulting in the breeding of a new cat that inherits their parents' traits.
+While cats who finish a run are retired and no longer selectable for further runs, two cats in the same room may mate, resulting in the breeding of a new cat that inherits their parents' traits.
 Inherited traits may produce cats that are ideal for further runs.
-Inbreeding, the act of breeding cats with closely related parents, results in offspring with mutations and other deficiencies.
+Inbreeding, the act of breeding cats with closely related parents, can results in offspring with birth defects tied to inbreeding, which have negative effects tied to them.
+Cats also have a daily chance to develop mutations.
+Mutations are not inherently harmful; they typically modify a cat’s stats through trade-offs, such as increasing one stat while reducing another.
+Some mutations can also grant unique gameplay effects, such as additional turns or level-up rerolls.
 As simulated in-game time passes, cats die from old age.
+The player's neighbors will also accept certain cats as gifts and will give the player items or enhancements in return.